 To do this, go to Create Tickets and start creating your event by adding details such as event name, description, venue, and date.
 And you can even add guest-specific details such as seat number and hall number allotted to the invitee.

 Next, you can choose if you want to download the tickets once you create them or mail them directly to the guests.

 Choose whichever option you want and go ahead to design your tickets.
-You can do it by adding a logo and background to them.

 Here’s a detailed guide on how to create event tickets.